linkml/linkml-tutorial/examples/README.md

-# Examples of use of linkml_tutorial_schema
+# Examples of use of linkml_tutorial

-This folder contains example data conforming to linkml_tutorial_schema
+This folder contains example data conforming to linkml_tutorial

 The source for these is in [src/data](../src/data/examples)